Kenya troops fight on beaches in assault on Somali rebel city

 The Kenyan military spokesman predicted an easy takeover.

 "For now, we're not everywhere.
-We've taken a large part of it without resistance," he said.
+We've taken a large part of it without resistance, I don't see anything major happening," he said.

+Al Shabaab, which was driven out of the capital Mogadishu last August and is fighting African Union forces in other parts of the country, said it would not give up Kismayu easily.

 Abdirashid Hashi, an analyst with the International Crisis Group said the loss of Kisamyu would be a "huge psychological blow" and a "significant loss" for the militants.